PickNikRobotics/abb_ros2/robot_studio/README.md

 ![customize](../docs/images/egm1.png)

 3. Configure the communication settings for the controller to connect with the ROS2 computer.
 Identify the IP of the ROS2 computer, and the port used for EGM communitcation.
 The port is set by the `robotstudio_port` hardware parameter in the robot ros2_control description file.
 To configure the controller, navigate to the `Controller Tab` --> `Configuration` --> `Communication`.
-On the right, udner `Transmission Protocol` right click and `Add new`.
+On the right, under `Transmission Protocol` right click and `Add new`.

 ![communication](../docs/images/egm2.png)